IBM/event-automation/_eem_11.1/05-Describe-Publish/01-adding-topics.md

 1. Select some topics to add from the list of topics available on this cluster.

-1. Optional: If a name is not added by default, enter a unique Event Source name for the topics selected.
+1. Optional: If a name is not added by default, enter a unique event source name for the topics selected.

-   **Note**: The Event Source name is the unique ID that identifies your topics.
+   **Note**: The event source name is the unique ID that identifies your topics.

 1. Click **Add Topic**.

-**Note**: If any of the Event Source names that you entered are already in use, an error message is displayed to indicate that there is a conflict and it failed to add the topic.
+**Note**: If any of the event source names that you entered are already in use, an error message is displayed to indicate that there is a conflict and it failed to add the topic.
 Otherwise, your new topics are added to {{site.data.reuse.eem_name}}.

 Your new topics appear in the **Topics** page with the **Options status** as 0 published.
 For more information about socializing your options, see [option lifecycle states](../managing-topics#option-lifecycle-states).